4k4xs4pH1r3/offensive-security/vmware.md

 #
 #
 #
+## Reboot your Linux

-Reboot your Linux, once restarted should be presented with a menu with blue screen background, you have to make your way to enroll the key and enter the password you just created, this happens only once, then continue to boot / reboot.
+Once restarted should be presented with a menu with blue screen background, you have to make your way to enroll the key and enter the password you just created, this happens only once, then continue to boot / reboot.

 Test the driver/module installed correctly enter the command